-Precluded: MATH 475-3, MATH 499-3 Applied Multivariate Analysis
+Precluded: MATH 475-3, MATH 499-3 when offered as Applied Multivariate Analysis

 STAT 499-(1-3) Special Topics in Statistics The topic for this course varies, depending on student interest and faculty availability.
 The course may be taken any number of times provided that topics are distinct.